hexlet-components/ru-my-first-pullrequest/README.md

  Hello from Serov)
 Hello from Krasnodar!
 Hello from Saint-Petersburg
 Greetings from Timur Eshimov from Lipetsk
-\n I've been to Moscow, I've been to Berlin, but never felt like i'm odin.
+I've been to Moscow, I've been to Berlin, but never felt like i'm odin.